Soccer-Salah says he will be with Liverpool next season

 "I'm staying next season for sure.
 I want to see Hendo (Jordan Henderson) with that trophy in his hands again and then hopefully he gives it to me!" he said.

+Liverpool forward Sadio Mane, who is also out of contract at the end of next season, told Sky Sports he would address his future after Saturday's final.

+"This question I will answer after Champions League.
+If I'm staying or not, I'm going to answer after Champions League," he said.

-Liverpool chairman Tom Werner said earlier this week that the club would like to keep Salah and his fellow striker Sadio Mane, who is also out of contract at the end of next season.
+Liverpool chairman Tom Werner said this week that the club would like to keep Salah and Mane.

 "I'd like to keep those conversations confidential but obviously we've articulated our desire that they remain," said Werner.